wbochar/petmate9/README.md

 Notes: "electron-builder": "23.6.0", for MACOS "electron-builder": "22.10.5", for PC

-## Current Tasks (0.9.5)
+## Current Tasks (0.9.6)

 - [ ] after using a menu shortcuts (alt f) alt is trapped on
-- [ ] Colour Palette margin/padding issues on some linux versions
 - [ ] Adjust *something* to make touch pad pinch/zoom usable

+## Competed Tasks (0.9.5)

+Note: I migrated c1541.git (repo) internally.
+It seems that the commander and other aspects of the repo do not work well with macosx.
+I don't need an external c1541 console app so now x1541.ts will handle all D64 operations internally

+- [x] Colour Palette margin/padding issues on some linux versions.
+Test in debian works fine
-- [ ] MacOSX does not like c1541 js, need to figure out.
+- [x] MacOSX does not like c1541 js, need to figure out.
+Ended up migrating c1541.git to x1541 internally.
 - [x] Update MACOS menu shortcuts to match PC/Linux

-## Competed Tasks (0.9.5)

 - [x] Top-left/Center align all frames in stack buttons (below add button)
 - [x] Top-left/Center align all frames in Menu System
 - [x] bring back the zoom level status bar item